akileez/npinit/README.md

 - to use a base argument processor and config it for application use (argh)

 ## See Also
 [initialize](https://www.npmjs.com/package/initialize).
 Inspiration of this project.
 Essentially a fork.
-I say essentially because I am only using the project structure.
-Practically all internals have been (or yet to be) refactored.
+(A bloated fork)
+[create-module](https://github.com/finnp/create-module).
+Another awesome project/module creation process which is extremely efficent.
+[ghrepo](https://github.com/mattdesl/ghrepo).
+Still another awesome project.
+Love the code organization and style.
+[ghwd](https://github.com/zeke/ghwd).
+For the command line junkie like me.
+[hub](https://github.com/github/hub). syntactic sugar for the git command.
 [argh](https://www.npmjs.com/package/argh). light weight option/argv parser for node, it only parses options, nothing more then that.

 ## License [![ISC license][license-img]][license-url]
 [ISC](https://tldrlegal.com/license/-isc-license)